tejaswigowda/strata-editor/guides/GIT_VERSIONING.md

 > **Token storage and scope.** The access token lives in `localStorage` (`git-settings`).
 Same-origin scripts can read it, so treat it like a password.
 Prefer a fine-grained, repo-specific PAT (Settings, Developer settings, Fine-grained tokens) scoped to the one repo with **Contents: Read and write** only.
 A classic `repo`-scope token grants write access to every repository in your account.
 Avoid it here.

-Scenes are diffable JSON — see [scene representation](ARCHITECTURE.md#scene-representation) for the round-trip guarantees that make git diffs meaningful.
+Scenes are diffable JSON.
+See [scene representation](ARCHITECTURE.md#scene-representation) for the round-trip guarantees that make git diffs meaningful.

 ---